FREE Case Review (866) 588-0600

 The driver gets the blame because they are the person behind the wheel, and the company gets the blame because they didn’t take adequate measures.

-The company is required to ensure they are giving box trucks to responsible drivers.
-They also have to make sure the box trucks are safe to drive and the maintenance is up to date.
+They must also ensure the box trucks are safe to drive and the maintenance is current.
 This includes tire and oil changes and other upkeep.
+The driver is responsible for driving responsibly and possesses the necessary driving skills.

 However, in some cases, a third party can be responsible for the accident.
 For example, if a third party was overtaking where it’s not allowed or recommended.